expressjs/compression/README.md

 result for later requests and even re-compress it asynchronously at the highest possible compression (using zopfli for gzip and deflate and brotli quality 11 for brotli).
-This makes it possible to use the best possible compression algorithms for static content without having to sacrifice runtime performance.
+This makes it possible to use the best possible compression algorithms for static content (saving as much as 25% over standard gzip) without sacrificing runtime performance.

 The combination of caching and use of better compression algorithms makes `shrink-ray` serve static files in [our benchmark](./benchmark) 3x faster than